 13 miles) stony asteroid with a heavily cratered (old) surface and has

 its own satellite(!), Dactyl (the starlike speck to the right of

-Earth Asteroid Rendezvous) mission, completed a close-up study of the
+(the Near Earth Asteroid Rendezvous) mission, completed a close-up

 - Eros is one of the largest "near-Earth" asteroids, coming within 0.15